 - B. Inpatient Obstetric Work Outside of Scheduled Call: Employees may perform inpatient obstetric care for their clinic patients outside of scheduled work time and shall receive compensation of \$26 per wRVU billed to their primary clinic.
+Employee may only perform urgent inpatient obstetric care when not scheduled to see patients in clinic. - C. Call Week Schedule for Family Medicine with OB:

+OB call is defined and compensated as substituting one clinic day with OB call, as defined in 502A, and granting a four (4) hour rest period the following day.

-Employee may only perform urgent inpatient obstetric care when not scheduled to see patients in clinic. - C. Call Week Schedule for 1.0 FTE Family Medicine with Low- or High- Risk OB: - 2 (two) half days of High-Risk OB On-call or one (1) 24-hour Low-Risk OB On-Call. - 6 (six) half days of patient-facing time - 1 (one) half day of task time - Sec.
-503 Nurse Practitioner/Physician Assistant/Fellow Supervision: Employees who are assigned to supervise nurse practitioners, physician assistants, and/or fellows shall receive \$50.00 per calendar day per advanced practice provider/fellow, wherein the employee is responsible for the supervision of the work performed, in accordance to the Medical Board of California and the California Board of Registered Nursing.
-Advanced practice provider/fellow supervision shall be optional and voluntary for the employee. - Sec.
+Sec.
+503 Nurse Practitioner/Physician Assistant/Fellow Supervision: Employees who are assigned to supervise nurse practitioners, physician assistants, and/or fellows shall receive \$50.00 per calendar day per advanced practice provider/fellow, wherein the employee is responsible for the supervision of the work performed, in accordance with the Medical Board of California and the California Board of Registered Nursing.
+Advanced practice provider/fellow supervision shall be optional and voluntary for the employee.

+Effective October 13, 2024, the premium for Nurse Practitioner/Physician Assistant/Fellow Supervision will be increased from \$50.00 per calendar day to \$35.00 per half day.

+Sec.
 504 Resident/Student Supervision: Employees who supervise resident physicians and/or students shall receive \$25.00 per calendar day per resident physician/student with a maximum of \$500.00 per month.
 The compensation applies only to formal teaching rotations and must be approved in advance by the Clinic Medical Director.
-Patients seen by a resident physician or a student shall be counted towards Average Patient Visits Per Half Day for the supervising physician, provided that documentation is done timely and in accordance with policy. - Sec.
-505
+Patients seen by a resident physician or a student shall be counted towards Average Patient Visits Per Half Day for the supervising physician, provided that documentation is done timely and in accordance with policy.

+Effective October 13, 2024, the premium for Resident/Student Supervision will be increased from \$25.00 per calendar day with a maximum of \$500 per month to \$25.00 per half day with a maximum of \$1,000 per month.

-Resident Supervision at Academic Family Medical Center (AFMC): Employees shall have the option to supervise resident physicians at AFMC two (2) days per month for full-time physicians and one (1) day per month for part-time physicians, as approved by management.
-Time spent at AFMC shall be counted towards paid hours of work in clinic and shall not be counted towards work time for calculating Average Patient Visit Per Half Day of which any productivity or quality incentives are based. - Sec.
-506 After-Hours Calls: Employees assigned to take after-hours telephone calls for Pediatrics and Pediatric Diabetes Clinic shall be paid \$10.00 per hour over the length of the call shift. - Sec.
-507 INTERMITTENT COMPENSATION: Regular employees may be assigned additional hours of work in excess of their regularly scheduled shifts and shall be compensated at \$60 per patient encounter.
-Intermittent hours worked on an intermittent shift shall not count toward benefit accrual.
+Resident Supervision at Academic Family Medical Center (AFMC): Employees shall have the option to supervise resident physicians at AFMC two (2) half-days per month for full-time physicians and one (1) half-day per month for part-time physicians, as approved by management.
+Time spent at AFMC shall be counted towards paid hours of work in clinic and shall not be counted towards work time for calculating Average Patient Visit Per Half Day of which any productivity or quality incentives are based.